forrcaho/vscode-chuck/README.md

 * Syntax highlighting
 * Syntax checking
-* A command to play the ChucK file in the active editor window.
+* A command to play the ChucK file in the active editor window, and a command to kill any Chuck process started this way.

 The syntax checking feature relies on  ChucK's `--syntax` command-line switch, which has not yet made it into an official release version.
 You will need to build ChucK from the